Bullseye Trades Review

-Setting up a paper trading account and executing the trade ideas in real-time, similar to the way you would do with real money, is the most important part.
+The most important part is setting up a paper trading account and executing the trade ideas in real-time, similar to how you would do with real money.
 The Weekly Updates section is a real treasure and worth exploring.
-The cool thing about the recent trades is that below each of those trade alerts, tons of comments from users are visible.
+The cool thing about the recent trades is that tons of comments from users are visible below each of those trade alerts.
 You cannot read all of the Bullseye Trades comments, but I think they provide value if you have any questions about trades.
 Also, you see how other users do, and you may discover additional insights on how to use the service with maximum efficiency.

 Bullseye Trades Review Summary

-Bullseye Trades is an excellent option picking service operated by Raging Bull's founder Jeff Bishop.
-The idea is to provide trade ideas aiming for a profit of 100% by trading only once every week.
-The track record is remarkable, and the trade alert history is available to any subscribers within the Weekly Updates section of the Raging Bull dashboard.
+Bullseye Trades is an excellent option picking service operated by Raging Bull’s founder Jeff Bishop.
+Jeff teaches highly recognizable price patterns for swing trading and proper risk management, and he explains the power of options.
+Every week, subscribers receive a new trade idea.
+The trade alert history is available to any subscribers within the Weekly Updates section of the Raging Bull dashboard.

 - Trade history with details available

 - Jeff has 20 years of experience as a trader